To understand and effectively utilize an XML ruleset, here are the detailed steps:

 - New Rule Adoption: When updating tools, review their release notes for new

-standard is adopted in PHP, you might want to update yourphpcs ruleset xml
+PSRstandard is adopted in PHP, you might want to update yourphpcs ruleset xmlto comply with it.

 FAQ